 We're working to ensure that we continue to provide you with the best possible service during the Coronavirus outbreak whilst safeguarding the wellbeing of our teams.
 There may be some disruption or changes to our services, but we will be updating this page regularly to keep you informed of any changes.

 We’re currently experiencing extremely high call volumes.
 Please only call us if absolutely essential, that way we can help those most in need.

 Valuers are now able to carry out physical inspections of all properties in the UK, except Leicester.

 When making the appointment to visit the property, valuers will carry out a risk and safety assessment to ensure Government guidelines can be adhered to and those present at the property are comfortable to proceed.

 Where possible, we’ll continue to carry out as many valuations as possible without having to visit or enter the property.

 We understand that the current situation means you may need to extend your mortgage offer.

-If you’re one month from offer expiry and need an extension, we will allow a three month extension – subject to eligibility criteria.
+If you’re one month from offer expiry and need an extension, we will allow a 3 month extension period, if you’re eligible.

 Protect yourself from fraud

 Be aware that some criminals are using Coronavirus to trick people into sharing personal or financial information.